 Too many times I have watched clients, friends, and colleagues try to build a business without taking the time to set goals.

-It is easy to convince ourselves we don’t have time, and they ‘don’t really matter anyways because I know what I want out of my blog.’
+It is easy to convince ourselves we don’t have time, and they ‘don’t really matter anyway because I know what I want out of my blog.’

 I hope you won’t fall into this category!